Resources

 Keep drapes open during winter daylight hours and then closed at night during cold weather.

-If your home uses a heat pump, set the thermostat at a moderate temperature when in heating mode and leave it there.
+If your home uses a heat pump and you're wondering what thermostat setting is best for winter, set the thermostat at a moderate temperature when in heating mode and leave it there.
 Heat pumps heat most efficiently at a consistent temperature.

 Fridges / Freezers